 The University of Bristol is committed to supporting students who are studying without the support and approval of their parents due to a breakdown in their relationship .
 We want you to feel safe, supported, and able to reach your potential, and we have a comprehensive support package for students who are estranged from their families.

-If you’re considering university you can get in contact with Katie Whalley in the Outreach Team who can offer support throughout the application process.
-We run events to help you find out more about university, and prioritise applications from estranged students in our outreach projects.
+If you’re considering university you can get in contact with Katie Whalley in the Widening Participation team who can offer support throughout the application process.
+We run events to help you find out more about university, and prioritise applications from estranged students in our widening participation projects.

 If you are an estranged student at the University or would like to find out more information about the support available, you can contact Maria Tottle who is available for 1:1 advice, support and coaching throughout your time here.
 Maria can signpost you to additional support around the University and help you to work through any challenges or concerns you may have.